Zaheen-Ayesha/Sales-Analysis-Using-Excel/README.md

 Profitability analysis helps assess business performance by identifying high-margin products and cost-intensive items, enabling strategic pricing and cost control.
 Understanding cost structures supports data-driven decisions for pricing, promotions, and overall financial optimization.

 ## Data Analysis
-1.**Descriptive Statistical Analysis:**A statistical summary of key variables—including Delivery Time, Total Cost, Sales Revenue, Net Profit, Quantity, and Unit Price—was generated using the Descriptive Statistics function within the Data Analysis Toolpak.
+1. <b>Descriptive Statistical Analysis:</b>A statistical summary of key variables—including Delivery Time, Total Cost, Sales Revenue, Net Profit, Quantity, and Unit Price—was generated using the Descriptive Statistics function within the Data Analysis Toolpak.

 By using descriptive statistics, businesses can gain a clear overview of operational performance and identify areas for improvement before conducting deeper analysis.

-2.**T-Test Analysis:**A t-test was conducted to examine the relationship between Delivery Time and Order Status, testing whether delivery time significantly impacts order completion.
+2. <b>T-Test Analysis:</b>A t-test was conducted to examine the relationship between Delivery Time and Order Status, testing whether delivery time significantly impacts order completion.

-- Hypothesis Statement
+- <b>Hypothesis Statement:</b>
   - Null Hypothesis (H₀): Delivery time does not influence whether an order is returned.
   - Alternative Hypothesis (H₁): Orders that take longer delivery time are more likely to be returned.